epiccoleman/advent_of_code_ex/notes.md

 # notes

+## day 15
+bit of a pain, this one. the major optimization trick is that you only need to store the last time that the number was said. i don't love this code, probably be utterly incomprehensible to me a few days from now. the algorithm in part2 runs substantially faster than the part1 one, and the major time sink is the part where we generate a map with all 30000000 indices, because we need some default value ...

+as I wrote that I realized we didn't need to initialize all the indices since we started writing the turn that _last_ was spoken at the end of the loop. taking that initialization out got me to around 20 seconds.
+For the brute force solution, i'm happy with this. there's probably some math bullshit i could have done but close enough.

 ## day 14
 not too bad, and i have to say i think the recursive solution for finding the different memory locations is a pretty good one. feel like maybe i'm getting a hair better at recursion so that's nice. maybe some slop in the code, but whatever, onward and upward